-I explore these issues through research on the governance of key social infrastructures, from water and sanitation to data and AI systems, on the emergence of sustainable finance, and on activism against gender-based violence.
-As co-lead of the project Data Against Feminicide, I contributed to the participatory development of AI-based tools that support activist monitoring of feminicide across different contexts.
+I currently explore these issues through projects on infrastructures like water and sanitation and data and AI systems, on the emergence of sustainable finance, and on activism against gender-based violence.
+As co-lead of Data Against Feminicide, I have contributed to the participatory development of AI-based tools that support activist monitoring of feminicide across different contexts.
+Our work was awarded an Honorary Mention from the European Commission’s 2025 S+T+ARTS Prize, which recognizes innovation at the intersection of society, technology, and the arts.

 Projects